syncfusion-content/javascript-docs/js/Toolbar/Getting-Started.md

 Now the **toolbar** is rendered so you need to render the header and content area to create a **PDF reader**.
 From the following section, you can learn how to render the **header** (Toolbar), **content****section** (PDF viewer area) and how to set the action to toolbar items.

-**Note**: You are not going to deal with PDF reading or rendering task here.
+You are not going to deal with PDF reading or rendering task here.
 You will only simulate the PDF Reader app to demonstrate the Toolbar control usage and will completely ignore the PDF rendering area.

 Initialize the content area and header as specified in the code table.